-A growing body of evidence shows that a shorter stride length and a slightly wider step-width can consistently provide the IT band relief from mechanical overloading during running but of significance, both of these mechanical outputs are assisted with forefoot running, not in heel strike running.
-For instance, a 2015 published in the American Journal of Sports Medicine found that heel strike runners shortened their by 2% when they switched to forefoot strike running.
+A growing body of evidence shows a shorter stride length coupled with a wider step-width (the distance in width between both feet at each step) safeguards the IT band from mechanical overloads, but of significance, both of these mechanical outputs are engaged most optimally in forefoot running, but are impeded in heel strike running.

 To help you get started on learning forefoot strike running, here are 2 video’s I put together showing a proper forefoot strike landing: